LuisMartiZa/AndroScout/README.md

-# SCOUT MANAGER
+# ANDROSCOUT

 ## Description

-Scout Manager is a degree project of UCA (Universidad de Cádiz)
+AndroScout is a degree project of UCA (Universidad de Cádiz)

 ## Special thanks